Dafydd ap Llywelyn: Later reign and death

 This freed Dafydd's hands, and he entered into an alliance with other Welsh princes to attack English possessions in Wales.
 He enjoyed several successes in the north: by March 1245 he had recovered the castle of Mold along with his former possessions in modern-day Flintshire, and it is possible that the castle of Dyserth also fell to his men in the summer.
 In August 1245 King Henry again invaded Gwynedd, but his army suffered a defeat in a narrow pass by Dafydd's men.
-Undaunted, Henry proceeded as far as the river Conwy, and began building a new castle at Deganwy.
+Undaunted, Henry proceeded as far as the river Conwy and began building a new castle at Deganwy.

-Dafydd also began diplomacy with Pope Innocent IV, the result of which was a recognition by the Vatican of his right to rule over north Wales.
+Dafydd also began diplomacy with Pope Innocent IV, the result of which was a recognition by Rome of his right to rule over North Wales.
 After a flurry of diplomatic activity by Henry, the decision was reversed in 1245.
 Savage fighting continued at Deganwy until Henry, some of whose supplies had been captured by the Welsh, ran short of provisions.
 A truce was agreed and Henry's army withdrew in the autumn.
 The truce remained in effect throughout the winter, but the war was effectively ended by the sudden death of Dafydd in the royal home at Abergwyngregyn, in February 1246.
-He was buried with his father at the abbey of Aberconwy.
+He was buried with his father at Aberconwy Abbey.
 The writer of Brut y Tywysogyon described him as tarian Cymru – the shield of Wales.
 The poet Dafydd Benfras composed an elegy in his honour.

 Succession

-Since Dafydd's marriage to Isabella de Braose, daughter of William de Braose, had failed to produce an heir (though some early modern genealogists record him as having sired sons, including Dafydd) the two elder sons of Gruffydd, Llywelyn ap Gruffudd and Owain ap Gruffydd, divided Gwynedd between them and continued the war with King Henry until April 1247, when Llywelyn and Owain met the King at Woodstock and came to terms with him at the cost of the loss of much territory.
-The pair would continue to rule over Gwynedd jointly until Llywelyn's victory over Owain at the battle of Bryn Derwin in 1255.
+Since Dafydd's marriage to Isabella de Braose, daughter of William de Braose, had failed to produce an heir (though some early modern genealogists record him as having sired sons, including Dafydd) the two elder sons of Gruffydd, Llywelyn ap Gruffudd and Owain Goch ap Gruffydd, divided Gwynedd between them and continued the war with King Henry until April 1247, when Llywelyn and Owain met the King at Woodstock and came to terms with him at the cost of the loss of much territory.
+The pair would continue to rule over Gwynedd jointly until Llywelyn's victory over Owain at the Battle of Bryn Derwin in 1255.